 Against this backdrop and in response to calls from several Asian labour sending countries, the Ministerial Consultation for Asian Labour Sending Countries was held in 2003 in Colombo, Sri Lanka.
 The ten initial participating states - Bangladesh, China, India, Indonesia, Nepal, Pakistan, the Philippines, Sri Lanka, Thailand and Vietnam - made recommendations for the effective management of overseas employment programmes and agreed to regular follow-up meetings.

-Since the first meeting in 2003, the Member States of the "Colombo Process" met in Manila, Bali and Dhaka in 2004, 2005 and 2011 respectively to review and monitor the implementation of previous recommendations and identify areas of future action.
-The Ministerial Consultations in Bali and in Dhaka were enriched by the participation of several countries of destination from North America, Europe, the Gulf Cooperation Countries and Asia.
+Since the first meeting in 2003, the Member States of the "Colombo Process" met in Manila, Bali, Dhaka and Colombo in 2004, 2005, 2011 and 2016 respectively to review and monitor the implementation of previous recommendations and identify areas of future action.
+The Ministerial Consultations in Bali and in Dhaka and in Colombo in 2016 were enriched by the participation of several countries of destination from North America, Europe, the Gulf Cooperation Countries and Asia as well as the representatives of the Abu Dhabi Dialogue.

 As the Colombo Process evolved with each Ministerial Consultation, new members and partners have joined and the Consultations have expanded in scope.
 With the continued participation of the destination countries, this dialogue is set to evolve further and contribute to strengthening migration management both in the Asian region and in countries of destination.